Donate Sign Up for The Gist

 Stoney grew up in Blount County, Alabama.
 He attended the University of Montevallo, where he completed his undergraduate degree in Spanish and English with a secondary teaching certificate.
 He completed his Masters in Secondary Education while teaching at Hoover High School.
 He then went to work with the United States Peace Corps in Paraguay, extending his service to be the Education Volunteer Coordinator and eventually was named the Assistant Director of Peace Corps Training.

-Five years later, Stoney returned home, teaching English, Spanish, and drama at his alma mater, the Cleveland School, for the next ten years.
-During that time he finished his Educational Specialist Degree, became a National Board Certified Teacher, was inducted into the Jacksonville State University Teacher Hall of Fame, was named Alabama Secondary Teacher of the Year, and received the National Milken Family Foundation Award for Educators (the Oscars of Teaching).
-He also met his wife Lisa, and they started their family a few years later with the birth of their daughter, Mckinley.
+Five years later, Stoney returned home, teaching English, Spanish, and drama at his alma mater, Cleveland School, for the next ten years.
+During that time, he finished his Educational Specialist Degree, became a National Board Certified Teacher, was inducted into the Jacksonville State University Teacher Hall of Fame, was named Alabama Secondary Teacher of the Year, and received the National Milken Family Foundation Award for Educators (the Oscars of Teaching).

 In 2006, Stoney took a position as the Secondary Curriculum Coordinator for Blount County, and later the Assistant Superintendent, where he served for the next fourteen years.
 During this time, he received his Ph.D. in Curriculum and Instruction Teaching and Learning from the University of Alabama.